Analysis | What a 50-50 Senate Means, for Biden and for the U.S.

 3. Who leads Senate committees?

 The majority party assigns a chairman for each of the Senate’s 20 permanent committees, holds a majority of seats on each committee and controls most committee staff and resources.
 But when the Senate was evenly divided at the start of 2001, its Republican and Democratic leaders -- Trent Lott of Mississippi and Tom Daschle of South Dakota -- negotiated a power-sharing agreement that provided for equal membership on committees, equal budgets for committee Republicans and Democrats, and the ability of both leaders to advance legislation out of committees that are deadlocked.
-A similar power-sharing arrangement has been in the works between Schumer and the Senate Republican leader, Mitch McConnell.
+A similar power-sharing arrangement between Schumer and the Senate Republican leader, Mitch McConnell, is in the works for this term of Congress.

 4. What can Democrats do with 50 Senate votes?